kwantu/workflow/docs/index.md

 ### new Workflow(profile, app, config, [instance])
 A new Workflow constructor instance contains the reference to the application and associated profile which it requires as the first two parameters.
 It also requires a workflow configuration, as the third parameter, which is used to descibe the workflow processes.
 If a workflow instance exists you can pass it in as the fourth parameter which it will then use, else create a new one.

 **Returns**: <code>Object</code> - new Workflow object
 **Throws**:

-- ERROR: A profile id is required
+- Error: A profile id is required
-- ERROR: An app id is required
+- Error: An app id is required
-- ERROR: A workflow configuration is required
+- Error: A workflow configuration is required

 | Param | Type | Description |